krd311/shipmentTracker/README.md

 # shipmentTracker
-A web app that makes tracking your packages easier and convenient!
+A web app that utilizes the python Flask and BeautifulSoup libraries to track packages!